 9. Not only was Beatrix a writer, illustrator and conservationist, she was also a savvy business woman.
 Seeing first-hand the love readers had for her animal books, she designed, patented and produced a Peter Rabbit doll, and gave approval for other items to be made, such as board games, tea-sets, wall-paper and figurines.

 10. In 1913, at the age of 47, Beatrix married William Heelis; they had no children.
 Following her marriage, Beatrix wrote only four more books.
-Although she continued to write and draw, it was for her own self edification, and spent most of her time committed to family, farming and conservation.
+Although she continued to write and draw, it was for her own self edification, and she spent most of her time committed to family, farming and conservation.